dlannan/mini-keyboard/README.md

 ## Device

 Currenly I only have the 12 button 2 knob variant.
 But with libusb being used, I think it should be easy enough to support multiple device types.
-Have a look at the single lua script and if you want to help expand its capability then raise and issue or PR.
+Have a look at the single lua script and if you want to help expand its capability then raise an issue or PR.
 Happy to add any senisble contributions.

 My device: